 The diesel bus had proved its worth and there were no more conversions from tram to trolleybus.
 The trolley bus fleet reached 106 vehicles, the largest fleet in the country at the time.

 The summer, saw the issue of straw hats to all drivers and the introduction of late night services from dances, with some principal routes extended until 11.20pm.
 A limited motorbus service operated on Christmas Day for the first time.
+The first buses started serving the Boots Beeston Site.

 In June, the Parliament Street depot opened (known then as Carter Gate) and is still used by NCT today.
 Goose Fair moved from the Market Square to the Forest site.

 After a visit to Birmingham in 1924 it was recommended to replace a single tramline route with trolleybuses.
 The first trolley bus operating in Nottingham was on 10 April 1927 and served Nottingham Road to Basford.
 The Derby Road tram line extended to Wollaton Park gates.
+The arrival of trolleybuses sees NCT adopting a green and cream livery for its fleet, replacing maroon and cream.

 Transfer tickets were extended to cover the Bagthorpe and Sherwood trams.
 The Woodborough Road tram line extended beyond the City boundary to Westdale Lane.
+The number of tramcars in use reached 200 and covers 25.9 miles of route.

 Ten motorbuses are purchased from Barton’s and NCT becomes the sole operator on the Beeston – City corridor.